NExTNet

 In short

-NExTNet — Evidence-backed AI copilot for life sciences research and connected knowledge discovery.
-Best for Life sciences researchers needing evidence-based AI answers, Academic teams collaborating on literature review and hypothesis generation, Biotech startups mapping drug-target-disease relationships.
+NExTNet — Evidence-backed AI copilot with connected knowledge maps for life sciences research.
+Best for Life sciences researchers needing evidence-based AI answers, Academic teams collaborating on literature review and discovery, Biotech startups mapping drug-target-disease relationships.
 Free to start; paid plans from $2025/mo.

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.